 Perfectly Healthy Premature Babies

-It is a common myth that if a premature baby is born seemingly healthy, there is no need to take the same precautions as if it weren’t.
+Another common childhood development myth, if a premature baby is born seemingly healthy, there is no need to take the same precautions as if it weren’t.
 A premature baby has the disadvantage of not having fully developed in the mother’s womb.
 That means special care must be taken to ensure the baby is breathing properly, and caregivers must be extra cautious about infections (which premature infants are especially susceptible to).
 Parents and preschool workers should take care to wash their hands frequently, as well as wash bedding and toys.
-Students who have taken nursing courses to become a newborn specialist are great people to ask for advice on premature baby care.
+Students who have taken Nursing courses to become a newborn specialist are great people to ask for advice on premature baby care.

 All Kids Grow out of Early Language Problems